JanviDhonde/BCGX_GenAI/README.md

 # BCG GenAI Consulting Job Simulation
 **BCGX_GenAI:** <br>
 Completed BCG GenAI Job Simulation, where I developed an AI-powered financial chatbot using Python and pandas.
 Integrated financial data from 10-K and 10-Q reports to provide user-friendly insights.
-Gained hands-on experience in data manipulation, NLP, logic-based programming, and financial analysis.
+Gained hands-on experience in data manipulation, NLP, logic-based programming, and financial analysis..

 **Repository Overview:**
 This repository highlights my experience in AI-powered financial chatbot development, completed during the BCG GenAI Consulting job simulation on Forage.
 Through this simulation, I acted as a developer and analyst tasked with creating a chatbot that translates complex financial data into clear, actionable insights.
 This project allowed me to deepen my skills in Python, natural language processing (NLP), and financial data analysis.